 3) Are you available during non-work hours?

 On most days I am physically not available beyond office hours.
-On most days as well as weekends, I am usually easily reachable over email, phone, message (sms, whatsapp, etc) even during non-work hours.
-Of course, there could be exceptions.
+On most days as well as weekends, I am reachable over email, phone, messages (sms, whatsapp, etc) even during non-work hours if there are important matters and deadlines for students.
+Of course, there could be exceptions; so it’s preferable to plan your work assuming that I won’t be available in evenings and weekends (especially if there are recommendation deadlines, etc).

 4) Do you expect students to be available during non-work hours?